verekia/manapotion/README.md

   <img src="/examples/react/public/mana-potion.webp" alt="Mana Potion" width="162" height="230" />
 </p>

 🧪 **Mana Potion** is a toolkit for JavaScript game development and interactive experiences.
-It is _not_ a game engine or framework but a collection of **low-level utilities and helpers** that are commonly needed when building games.
+It is _not_ a game engine or framework but a collection of **low-level utilities and helpers** commonly needed when building games.

-Mana Potion supports React, Vue, and vanilla JavaScript.
-Svelte coming soon.
+Mana Potion supports React, Vue, Svelte, and vanilla JavaScript.
+It is a particularly great fit for people who build games or experiences in [React Three Fiber](https://docs.pmnd.rs/react-three-fiber), [TresJS](https://tresjs.org/), [Threlte](https://threlte.xyz/), and vanilla [Three.js](https://threejs.org/), but it can be used in any context.

 The library consists of: